elijahk247/node-db2-guided/README.md

   - look for any changes that has not be applied to the database in the migrations file, and applies those changes
   - created the food.db3 file in the database file

+- npx knex migrate:rollback <-- undo changes from the latest migration, one at a time

 Project: Track Food AKA menu items
 - menu_items table: